savonet/book/workflow.md

 Another measurement for loudness of sound is LUFS (for _Loudness Unit Full Scale_).
-It is often more relevant than rms because it takes in account the way human ears perceive the sound (which is not always the same depending on the frequency).
+It is often more relevant than rms because it takes in account the way human ears perceive the sound (which is not homogeneous depending on the frequency of the sound).
 It can be obtained quite in a similar way:

 ```{.liquidsoap include="liq/lufs.liq" from=2 to=-1}
 ```